Brett-Tanner/Journal/2024/Jun_24.md

 # June 2024

-## June 1st
+## June 3rd

-- [] Start cron job article on wiki
+- [x] Start cron job article on wiki
-  - [] Set one up to sweep SQ jobs older than a week
+  - Set one up to sweep SQ jobs older than a week

-#### In-office tasks
+    - [x] For LMS
+    - [x] For event site
+  - [x] One to get PGHero stats
+    - Requires messing with RDS settings so skipping this one

-- [] Copy docker_entrypoint from event site
+- [x] Copy docker_entrypoint from event site
   - Tried but failed, I think an issue with the file extension?
 It looked different without a \* but adding one failed the deploy
+  - Just trying it without the extension this time

-## Materials
+## LMS

-- [] Bump propshaft to 0.9
+- [x] Bump propshaft to 0.9
+- [x] Make the test result entry table at least readable with new styles
+- Add level SVGs where appropriate
+  - [x] Organise assets/icons into folders without breaking anything
+  - [x] On teacher profile
+- [x] Improve levelled lesson styling & add KeepUp/Specialist
+- [x] Add a level_icon helper for lessons
+  - [x] And refactor the icon_filename method out into a helper as well
+- [x] Only allow PDF uploads for lesson guides
+- Address Github issues
+  - [x] Add separate columns for en names
+  - [x] Add kindy row to levelled lessons

+## June 4th

+#### In-office tasks

+- [] Try new docker_entrypoint
+- [] Manually fix the PPT guide uploads for lessons 48 & 49

+## LMS

+- [] Make resource dropdowns just use details/summary
+- [] Get a download SVG and add it where appropriate
+  - [] Guide buttons
+  - [] Resource dropdowns (internal)
+- Address Github issues
+  - [] Ensure Lessons have unique title within level and subtype
+  - [] Mask the corners of uploaded images to make them rounded
+    - Need a mask image from Alex or Luis
+  - [] Add 'Special' (blank) lessons
+- [] Replace icons for aerobics, dance and jumping exercise subtypes when I get them
 - [] Add date fields to the table so you can add lessons to other courses
   - In turboframes
 - [] Teacher logins need to be locked to their school's IP
   - But only for KidsUP
-- Address Github issues
-  - [] Ensure Lessons have unique title within level and subtype
-  - [] Mask the corners of uploaded images to make them rounded
-    - Need a mask image from Alex or Luis
 - [] When updating upload progress, decrement failures if sum of all > total
 - [] Add delay between uploads
-- [] Make the test result entry table at least readable with new styles
-- [] Add separate columns for ja and en names
 - [] Try storing user type as a string enum rather then the current frozen array constant
   - Could make some translations etc. easier
 - Implement notifications